FAQ

 How can I find Fire Danger Ratings?

-Click on the Australian Fire Danger Rating System icon on Emergency WA to see a map of all Western Australian fire weather districts, their associated Fire Danger Ratings and information about what action to take to stay safe.
+Click on the Fire Danger Rating icon on Emergency WA to see a map of all Western Australian fire weather districts, their associated Fire Danger Ratings and information about what action to take to stay safe.

 When Extreme or Catastrophic fire danger ratings are forecast, a notice will appear within the Warnings section on the home page to raise awareness of heightened fire danger.